What is field service workflow automation?

 Most of us engage in a set of routine tasks as part of a daily workload.
 In fact, according to a recent survey in Forbes, 73% of employees perform more than 50 recurring tasks every week.
-A workflow management tool automates these sequences of predictable and repeatable tasks.
-Once an individual or team has completed their specific job, automated workflow software ensures that the individuals responsible for the next task are notified and receive the information they need to execute their part in the process.
+Automated field service workflows using ProntoForms automates these sequences of predictable and repeatable tasks.
+Once an individual or team has completed their specific job, automated workflows using software ensures that the individuals responsible for the next task are notified and receive the information they need to execute their part in the process.

 For example, if a gas utility customer reports a suspected leak, an engineer or technician is dispatched to investigate and repair.
 Imagine the time saved when the dispatched inspector has the ability to automatically submit their findings with pictures or videos taken at the site, route an inquiry for more information, or flag an immediate safety concern in real-time to the right people.

-The top four ways to automate field service workflows
+The top four ways to achieve automated field service workflows

 Field service workflow automation is more than replacing paperwork.
 The best process systems automatically trigger next steps and thread together employee collaboration.
 Here are the top four ways to automate your workflows for optimal efficiencies.

 1. Remove IT barriers by democratizing workflow development